Football: Kane fires Spurs into Champions League quarter-finals

 Dortmund flew out of the traps, pounding the Spurs defence with 10 attempts in the first half alone, restricting the Londoners to a single Son Heung-min effort, and enjoying 70 percent possession.

+"We have showed that we have the quality, we can build on the first-half performance, but we need to score goals," said Dortmund captain Reus.

-The Germans harassed Spurs at every opportunity and had two clear chances in the opening 25 minutes as Alcacer fired over, while Marco Reus' shot fell into Hugo Lloris' grateful arms.
+The Germans harassed Spurs at every opportunity and had two clear chances in the opening 25 minutes as Alcacer fired just over, while Lloris snaffled a stinging Reus shot at the second attempt.

-Spurs first real chance came with half an hour gone when Son got in behind his marker Marius Wolf, firing wide with the goal at his mercy.
+Tottenham's first real chance came with half an hour gone when Son got in behind his marker Marius Wolf and fired wide with the goal at his mercy.

 Lloris then pulled off two saves at point-blank range before palming Goetze's shot over the bar shortly before the break.